INTRODUCTION TO GARDNER-WEBB UNIVERSITY

 Gardner-Webb is easily accessible, being located only three miles from U.S. 74 and thirteen miles from Interstate 85.
 Less than one hour from campus are the Smoky Mountains with many recreational opportunities.
 Gardner-Webb University enjoys the lifestyle of a relatively small institution yet has the advantage of being centrally located to major urban resources in nearby areas.

 Gardner-Webb University, founded by Baptists in 1905, has grown steadily to its current enrollment of close to 5,000 students.
 Over 2,600 undergraduates come from 37 states and 21 foreign countries.
-63% of the student population are women, and the student body includes several racial and socioeconomic groups.
+Sixty-three percent of the student population are women, and the student body includes several diverse, socioeconomic groups.
 Gardner-Webb University admits students of any race, sex, and national or ethnic origin without discrimination.
 This diversity enriches the life of the campus community and reflects the nature of American society.

 Gardner-Webb University is committed to the liberal arts as the best preparation students can have for rewarding, meaningful lives.
 In addition, the University offers programs in career-oriented fields to prepare students for specialized work.
 All of the programs at Gardner-Webb are evaluated periodically by accrediting agencies to insure that standards of quality are maintained.